jsvine/visidata-plugins/README.md

 This repository serves as a place for me to share VisiData plugins I've written.

+__Note__: This repository has (mostly) been updated for VisiData 2.x.
+For plugin versions compatible with VisiData 1.5.2, see [this version of the repository](https://github.com/jsvine/visidata-plugins/tree/dbc1a9dd59026e84a9684dbe4fe8e77a9fdfb4ce).

 All code is released under the MIT License.

 ## Table of Contents